Note

 We use a subset of the whole training set to reduce the computational load of the example.

-We recommend to use the whole set by setting n_images_max=None
+We recommend to use the whole set by setting n_images_max=None to get the best results.

 # defined physics